Skip to product information

 Plant Details

-• Grows Well With Grows Well With: Other native trees and shrubs
+• Grows Well With Icon Grows Well With: Maples, Hickories, and native grasses

 Care Tips

-• Pruning Instructions Pruning Instructions: Prune in late winter to early spring to maintain shape.
+• Pruning Instructions Icon Pruning Instructions: Prune in late winter or early spring to maintain shape and remove dead wood

-• Winter Care Winter Care: Mulch around the base to protect roots in colder climates.
+• Winter Care Icon Winter Care: Mulch around base and protect young trees from harsh winter winds

 View full details